The search function on ArchivesSearch works on most internet browsers. However the ordering function requires an Internet Explorer browser.

 Yes.
 You (or a researcher on your behalf) would need to visit our Research Centre to examine and copy the records using your own camera, or by using one of our copying devices.
 We have a camera, ScanSnap and microform scanners available for copying purposes.

 Researchers may store images created with our equipment onto their own flash drives (USB sticks), or purchase a CD or flash drive in our Research Centre at cost.

-Although State Records can undertake some searches on your behalf, it cannot view records on your behalf for research purposes.
 If you are unable to visit our Research Centre to view records and cannot arrange for someone to do this on your behalf, the following organisations may be able to assist:

 - Society of Australian Genealogists

 - Professional Historians Association of South Australia

 Although State Records holds birth, death and marriage registrations, only the Births Deaths and Marriages Registration Office is authorised to provide you with access to these records.